 Smith is often described as having a thorny character but little is written about his sense of humour.
 “At Gene’s core was integrity and humour,” says Aileen, who was 31 years his junior.
 “He was corny all the time.
 His puns didn’t translate into Japanese but everybody loved him anyway.
 In the evening our landlord might come over to our house from next door and the two tipsy men would start line dancing arm-in-arm, our landlord singing an old military war song.
 People asked about the age gap and I would say: ‘Yes, he was so young and I was so old’.”

-By the time he was working on Minamata, Smith himself was suffering from his own set of ailments, sustained while photographing in WWII (in the Battle of Okinawa he was seriously injured by mortar fire) as well as injuries from two plane crashes.
+By the time he was working on Minamata, Smith was suffering from his own set of ailments, sustained while photographing in WWII (in the Battle of Okinawa he was seriously injured by mortar fire) as well as injuries from two plane crashes.
 “He was a body full of pain,” says Aileen.
-These ailments were to be further compounded after he suffered serious injuries during a confrontation with Chisso employees at a factory in Goi (situated two hours away from Chisso HQ in Tokyo) in 1972.
+This was to be further compounded after he suffered serious injuries during a confrontation with Chisso employees at a factory in Goi (situated two hours away from Chisso HQ in Tokyo) in 1972.
 The Smiths had been covering a meeting at the factory when a “goon squad” arrived and told them to “get out or else”—and violence ensued.
 “They pulled my hair and other reporters got knocked around, but they were heading for Gene,” remembers Aileen.

 Smith’s beating was so severe that “the nerve from his finger to his neck was crushed” causing temporary blindness in one eye as well as blackouts when he raised his arm.
 “It affected him immensely,” says Mioko Smith.
 “One time he asked me to grab the axe that was used to split firewood and split his head open because he was in so much pain.”
 And yet he continued to photograph.
 “For a while when he couldn’t lift his arm up to photograph he used a cable release in his mouth.
 He already had so many injuries, but it was one more that was really heavy upon us. ”

 This was to be Smith’s final photo essay, but the images have taken on a life of their own.
-Though the impact is impossible to quantify, Aileen says that the images they made are a part of the “total effect” which includes the victims’ efforts in winning the lawsuit and the subsequent global media coverage that followed.
-The photographs were published in LIFE in 1972, toured in global exhibitions and came together in the publication of the co-authored, Minamata, in 1975.
+Though the impact is impossible to quantify, Aileen says that the images they made are part of the “total effect” which includes the victims’ efforts in winning the lawsuit and the subsequent global media coverage that followed.
+The photographs were published in LIFE in 1972, toured in global exhibitions and came together in the publication of the co-authored book, Minamata, in 1975.

 The photographs are an historical record of the dreadful consequences of industrial water pollution, but has the world learnt from this tragedy?
 “I’ve had people saying: ‘I read this book at 13 and it changed my life and the work I do now is because of this book,’” says Aileen.
 Meanwhile, in Barack Obama’s autobiography, when recollecting his childhood, he mentions being moved by seeing a photo in LIFE of a woman holding a crippled child in the bath.
 When Obama became president of the United States, he was instrumental in moving the country forward in the effort to reach an international agreement to curb the use of mercury.
 Aileen believes the photo must have been Smith’s photo of Tomoko.